 The first paycheck will cover up to the first two weeks of employment, depending upon the number of days worked within the pay period.
 Subsequent paychecks will be for the entire two-week pay period.

 Paycheck/Direct Deposit Advice Distribution & Return Policy

 The Paycheck/Direct Deposit Advice Distribution & Return Policy applies to all checks and advices issued by the Purchase College Payroll Department.
-This includes Faculty, Staff, Grad Assistants, Student Assistants, & College Work Study.
+This includes Faculty, Staff, Graduate Assistants, Student Assistants, & College Work Study.

 Paychecks/Advices are to be picked up by the department designee on the scheduled pay date.
 The department designee must present their college identification card and sign an acknowledgement /certification to confirm they are taking possession of the checks/advices and will distribute them in accordance with Purchase policy.
 They must return all checks/advices that were not distributed within 14 days (1 pay period).

 Once picked up, checks/advices will be distributed to the employees through, either, the employee’s supervisor or the department designee.
 The designee should confirm the identity of the employee prior to giving out the check/advice.
 Upon the employee’s receipt of their paycheck/advice they must sign or initial the distribution roster.

 Checks/advices must not be left unattended and are not to be placed in unlocked mailboxes.
 Checks are not to be mailed out by the department to an employee.
 If an employee would like his/her paycheck mailed to their home, the employee must complete and submit a Paycheck Mailing Authorization form and self-addressed stamped envelope/s to the Payroll Office.
 The Payroll Office is the only department authorized to mail an employee their paycheck/pay advice.